nullgemm/testoasterror/readme.md

 testoasterror_count(test, 42);
 ```

-When appropriate, you can then call
+When appropriate, you can then call the fail function *and return*
 ```
 testoasterror_fail(test);
 ```